 Guidelines for Dismissal of Graduate Students for Academic Reasons

 Admission to graduate programs at Stanford is highly selective.
 It is anticipated that every admitted student will be able to fulfill the requirements for the advanced degree.
 This document provides guidelines to be used in the unusual circumstance that a department must consider dismissal of a graduate student for academic reasons.
-These guidelines apply to all advanced degree programs except those in the schools of Law and Business, the STEP program in the School of Education, and the M.D. program in the School of Medicine, which follow guidelines issued by the respective schools.
+These guidelines apply to all advanced degree programs except those in the schools of Law and Business, the STEP program in the Graduate School of Education, and the M.D. program in the School of Medicine, which follow guidelines issued by the respective schools.

 The principal conditions for continued registration of a graduate student are the timely and satisfactory completion of the University, department, and program requirements for the degree, and fulfillment of minimum progress requirements.
 The guidelines that follow specify procedures for dismissal of graduate students who are not meeting these conditions.
 In such cases, a departmental committee (hereafter "the committee"), whether the department's committee of the faculty or other committee authorized to act on the department's behalf such as the departmental graduate studies committee, will: